hughhyndman/pgtokdb/README.md

 # PostgreSQL to kdb+ Extension
-This particular project is intended to integrate data in PostgreSQL with [kdb+](https://en.wikipedia.org/wiki/Kdb%2B) data.
+This  project is intended to allow Postgres command to access [kdb+](https://en.wikipedia.org/wiki/Kdb%2B) data.
 While Postgres has excellent transactional support for reference/master data, kdb+ offers a high-performance solution to storing and analyzing extreme volumes of timeseries data.
-By allowing a developer to combined the data from both technologies through the standard interfaces that Postgres offers, this extension expedites the development of new solutions.
+By allowing developers to combine the data from both technologies through the standard interfaces that Postgres provides, this extension may expedite the development of new solutions.

-With the pgtokdb extension (shared library or DLL) installed, the following is a gist of how it works.
+The following is a gist of how the `pgtokdb` works.
 The extension has an entry point (a C function) named `getset` (a SRF: Set Returning Function), that handles communications between SQL and kdb+.

 First, we create a Postgres function that wraps `getset`.
 This particular function takes a q-language expression that returns a simple table of two columns: i and j, 4-byte and 8-byte integers respectively.